 \subsection{Ablation Study}

-We conduct ablations to analyze three key design choices in VerseCrafter: (i) the object 3D representation in the control space, (ii) the use of depth in control maps, and (iii) the decoupling of background and foreground controls.
-All variants share the same training data, backbone, and optimization settings; only the control representation is changed.
+We conduct ablations to analyze three key design choices in VerseCrafter: (i) the 3D representations for object motion, (ii) the use of depth in control maps, and (iii) the decoupling of background and foreground controls.
+All variants share the same training data, backbone, and optimization settings; only the control design is changed.

-\textbf{3D representation of object motion.} To isolate the effect of our motion representation, we derive two ablations from each per-frame 3D Gaussian: (1) an \textbf{oriented 3D bounding box} whose axes follow the Gaussian's principal directions and whose side lengths scale with its principal spreads; and (2) a \textbf{3D point trajectory} that retains only the Gaussian centroid.
-The rest of the pipeline is unchanged—we simply rasterize cuboids (for boxes) or tiny disks/spheres (for points) instead of Gaussian ellipses.
-As reported in Table~\ref{tab:ablation}, replacing Gaussians with boxes slightly hurts both visual quality and control accuracy (Overall Score $\downarrow$ from 88.10 to 85.45; ObjMC $\uparrow$ from 2.51 to 4.52), while point trajectories give the weakest object-motion consistency (ObjMC $=$ 6.90).
-Qualitatively (Fig.~\ref{fig:ablation_representation}), points and boxes often yield scale artifacts and misaligned motion, whereas 3D Gaussian trajectories better track the intended paths and preserve plausible object shapes.
+\textbf{3D representations for object motion.} To isolate the effect of our motion representation, we derive two alternatives from per-object 3D Gaussian trajectories: (1) an oriented \textbf{3D bounding box} whose axes follow the Gaussian's principal directions and whose side lengths are scaled by its principal spreads; and (2) a \textbf{3D point trajectory} that retains only the Gaussian centroid.
+The rest of the pipeline is unchanged: we rasterize cuboids (for boxes) or tiny disks/spheres (for points) instead of Gaussian ellipses.
+As reported in Table~\ref{tab:ablation}, replacing Gaussians with boxes slightly hurts both visual quality and control accuracy, while point trajectories give the weakest object-motion consistency.
+Qualitatively (Fig.~\ref{fig:ablation_representation}), points and boxes often cause scale drift and misaligned motion, whereas 3D Gaussian trajectories better follow the intended object trajectories and preserve plausible object shapes.

-\textbf{Effect of depth.} To evaluate the effect of depth, we removed the depth channel from the background and trajectory controls (``Ours (w/o depth)'' in Table ~\ref{tab:ablation}).
-This variation resulted in a lower overall score and significantly worse 3D control (higher RotErr and ObjMC values).
-As shown in Figure ~\ref{fig:ablation_depth}, without depth, the model frequently misorders foreground and background: vertical structures like streetlights appear next to shelves in the foreground, while buildings that should be behind the character are positioned elsewhere, and occlusion boundaries drift over time.
-With RGB+depth control, With RGB+depth control, VerseCrafter recovers more consistent parallax and occlusion, producing geometry much closer to the ground truth.
+\textbf{Depth-aware Control.} To evaluate the effect of depth, we remove depth channel from the background and trajectory controls (``Ours (w/o depth)'' in Table~\ref{tab:ablation}).
+This variant yields a lower Overall Score and significantly worse 3D control (higher RotErr and ObjMC values).
+As shown in Fig.~\ref{fig:ablation_depth}, without depth, the model produces incorrect foreground-background ordering: vertical structures like streetlights appear beside shelves in the foreground, while buildings that should be behind the character are positioned elsewhere, and occlusion boundaries drift over time.
+With RGB+depth, VerseCrafter recovers more consistent parallax and occlusion, producing geometry much closer to the ground truth.